the-events-calendar/event-tickets/readme.txt

 = TBD

-* Fix - Ticket is removed now when using the delete option from the block editor [ET-1879]
+* Fix - Ticket is removed now when using the delete option from the block editor.
+[ET-1879]

 = [5.7.1] 2023-12-13 =